JUNIOR BEEF CATTLE

 WITHOUT HEALTH PAPERS

-THIS SHOW ALSO OPEN TO OUT-OF-STATE
+THIS SHOW IS OPEN TO OUT-OF-STATE

 Junior show will now include ages under